loki3/flexagonator/docs/script.md

 That number may be positive or negative, depending on which side is up.
 A pat consists of either a single leaf number or nested arrays of leaf numbers.
 Each array in a pat has exactly two elements, where each element is either a leaf number or an array.
-The full structure specified by `pats` consists of an array of pats.
+The full structure of a flexagon specified by `pats` consists of an array of pats, where the pats go clockwise.
 For example, a hexaflexagon will be described using an array of 6 pats.

 ```javascript